Bariatric Surgery

 1. See if you qualify for weight loss surgery.

-- Be 100 pounds or more above ideal body weight, or
+• Be 100 pounds or more above ideal body weight, or

-- Have a body mass index (BMI) of 40 or greater, or
+• Have a body mass index (BMI) of 40 or greater, or

-- Have a BMI of 35 or greater with one or more obesity-related health condition.
+• Have a BMI of 35 or greater with one or more obesity-related health condition.
 Calculate your BMI now.

 Other qualifying factors may include:

-- History of documented, failed weight loss attempts
+• History of documented, failed weight loss attempts

-- Lifelong commitment to lifestyle changes in diet, exercise, and medical guidelines
+• Lifelong commitment to lifestyle changes in diet, exercise, and medical guidelines

-- Psychological evaluation
+• Psychological evaluation

-2. Attend an information session at Englewood Hospital or watch our online patient education videos.
+2. Watch our online patient education videos.

-If you are thinking about weight loss surgery, come to one of our free informational seminars (see schedule and register now).
-During the seminar, we will provide information on the types of procedures and the lifestyle changes that are needed for successful weight loss surgery, including diet, exercise, and relationship changes.
-You will hear the benefits and risks of surgery and will have the opportunity to ask questions.
+If you are thinking about weight loss surgery, watch our patient education videos online.
+The videos provide information on the types of procedures and the lifestyle changes that are needed for successful weight loss surgery, including diet, exercise, and relationship changes.

 3. Make an appointment with one of our bariatric surgeons.

+Use our doctor search to find a bariatric surgeon.
 At your first appointment, the surgeon will complete a medical history and, if you are eligible, will recommend the procedure that is best for you.
 If you want to proceed with surgery, you’ll be scheduled for further testing including blood work, X-rays, and EKG, as well as nutritional and psychological evaluations.
 During this preparation process, your surgery date is scheduled.